This Is Nightlive was an Irish satire television series broadcast on RTÉ Two. It was created by John Ryan who also starred in the series.

 In the first episode, Kennedy interviewed her fellow chat show presenter Ryan Tubridy and professional comedian PJ Gallagher.
 Gallagher displayed his boxer shorts and Tubridy revealed an addiction to a certain confectionery.
 Kennedy dressed up as singer Amy Winehouse to perform a sketch alongside the pretendedly dimwitted Bryan Dobson.
 Kennedy has described her show as "Livin' with Lucy in a studio" and "a bit like The Charlotte Church Show gone wrong".
 She is currently co-presenting with COLIN hayes.

-Monday Night Soccer is the RTÉ's main football television programme.
-It is shown on RTÉ Two on Monday evenings during the Irish football season, showing highlights of recent matches in Irish football's top division, the League of Ireland Premier Division.
+Monday Night Soccer was RTÉ's main soccer (football) television programme.
+It was shown on RTÉ Two on Monday evenings during the Irish football season, showing highlights of recent matches in Irish football's top division, the League of Ireland Premier Division.

 I Dare Ya was an Irish reality comedy series that starred Irish comedian Andrew Stanley and Australian comedian Damien Clark.
 It was shown on Irish television station RTÉ Two.
 Hosted in front of an audience, the pair showed dares that they had carried out, which were requested by the public.
 The series ran for 6 episodes from 12 November 2007 to 17 December 2007, at 9:30pm every Monday night.
 It was only shown for one season.